Do diverse and inclusive workplaces benefit investors? An Empirical Analysis on Europe and the United States: Introduction

-While it is clear that a diverse and inclusive workplace setting benefits the employees and helps the company grow, I question whether this setting can also directly benefit investors.
-More specifically, as the differences in the welfare social systems in Europe (EU) and in American (US) are so prominent (see e.g. \cite{alber2010european,vaughan2003eu,wickham2002end}), I am focusing on comparing these two markets.
-Using different portfolio strategies including Minimum-Variance portfolio, Equally Weighted, and Market portfolio and comparing the out-of-sample performance, I identify large difference between these markets and the importance for investors considering the D\&I scores.
-More specifically, I find evidence that investors choosing to invest in the US market can benefit from statistically significant lower variance when investing in portfolios with higher D\&I scores.
-At the same time, I cannot confirm these findings for the EU market.
+While it is clear that a diverse and inclusive workplace setting benefits the employees and helps the company to grow, in this work I question whether this setting can also directly benefit investors.
+More specifically, as the differences in the welfare social systems in Europe (EU) and in American (US) are so prominent (see e.g., \cite{alber2010european,vaughan2003eu,wickham2002end}), I am focusing on comparing these two markets.
+Using a market capitalization weighted portfolio, I compare the out-of-sample performance of portfolios with different mean D\&I scores and identify little to no difference between markets but consistent difference between companies with high versus low D\&I scores for both markets.
+More specifically, using a Long-Short portfolio (taking a long position on a portfolio with high D\&I scores and a short position on a portfolio with low D\&I scores), I find evidence that investors do not benefit from additional gains and might have to suffer from lower returns when investing into companies with \textit{responsible} employers (i.e., companies with high D\&I scores).
+This is evident in the US and in the European market.

 The study proceeds as follows: Section 2 describes the methodology and the data.
 Section 3 elaborates results, and Section 4 concludes the study.